sberan/Fixy/README.md

 Installing
 ---------------
-The fixie jars are located in [My Repository](https://github.com/sberan/mvn-repo/).
+The Fixy jars are located in [My Repository](https://github.com/sberan/mvn-repo/).

 If you're using Maven, simply add my Maven repository: